Hiring Department FAQs

 Call your Employment Consultant and discuss what changes need to be made.
 In most instances, simple wording or text changes are acceptable.
 However, if you need to make changes to the actual job description, there may need to be an additional review by Compensation Services to ensure that the classification has not changed.
 This means the job will be removed from the UCLA Career Opportunities website and you will need to submit a new requisition with the updated information.

-Records you have created, such as screening criteria and candidate ratings from interviews, should be retained.
-Place these in a separate recruitment file for a period of three (3) years.
-You do not need to file all of the resumes of the candidates that applied for the position, since this will be kept electronically for you in the PeopleAdmin system.
+Records you have created, such as screening criteria and candidate ratings from interviews, should be retained, along with any additional hand-written notes or marked-up application documents.
+You also need to maintain the application materials of interviewed candidates.
+Place these in a separate file and retain for a period of 4 years after the end of the fiscal year in which the recruitment ended.
+You do not need to maintain copies of materials from all the other applicants to the recruitment, as these are kept electronically in the PeopleAdmin system.